Spelling

-Spelling is a set of conventions that regulate the way of using graphemes (writing system) to represent a language in its written form.
-In other words, spelling is the rendering of speech sound (phoneme) into writing (grapheme).
+Spelling is a set of conventions for written language regarding how graphemes should correspond to the sounds of spoken language.
 Spelling is one of the elements of orthography, and highly standardized spelling is a prescriptive element.

-Spellings originated as transcriptions of the sounds of spoken language according to the alphabetic principle.
-They remain largely reflective of the sounds, although fully phonemic spelling is an ideal that most languages' orthographies only approximate, some more closely than others.
-This is true for various reasons, including that pronunciation changes over time in all languages, yet spellings as visual norms may resist change.
-In addition, words from other languages may be adopted without being adapted to the spelling system, and different meanings of a word or homophones may be deliberately spelled in different ways to differentiate them visually.
+Spellings originated as transcriptions of the sounds of speech according to the alphabetic principle.
+Fully phonemic orthography is usually only approximated, due to factors including changes in pronunciation over time, and the borrowing of vocabulary from other languages without adapting its spelling.
+Homophones may be spelled differently on purpose in order to disambiguate words that would otherwise have identical spellings.

-Spelling standards and conventions
+Standards and conventions

 Standardization of spelling is connected with the development of writing and the establishment of modern standard dialects.
 Languages with established orthography are those languages that enjoy an official status and a degree of institutional support in a country.
 Therefore, normative spelling is a relatively recent development linked to the compiling of dictionaries (in many languages, special spelling dictionaries, also called orthographic dictionaries, are compiled, showing prescribed spelling of words but not their meanings), the founding of national academies and other institutions of language maintenance, including widespread education and literacy, and often does not apply to minority and regional languages.

-In countries or regions where there is an authoritative language academy, such as France, the Netherlands, and the German-speaking areas, reforms are regularly made so that spelling better matches the changing pronunciation.
+In countries or regions where there is an authoritative language academy, such as France, the Netherlands, and the German-speaking areas, spelling reforms have occasionally been introduced (not always successfully) so that spelling better matches the changing pronunciation.